canriquez/backgrounds-gradients/README.md

 # Project Name

-> One paragraph statement about the project.
+> Recreation of the 2014 apple webpage working with background, gradient and flex positioning.

 ![screenshot](./app_screenshot.png)